 Starting from $16 per month, Powtoon looks more like a presentation platform at first glance.
-Indeed, it’s interface is based mainly around pre-animated ‘slides’.
-As such, it’s more suited for infomercials than sprite or character based animations.
+Indeed, the interface is based mainly on pre-animated ‘slides’.
+As such, it’s more suited for infomercials than sprite or character-based animations.

 Appropriately, it’s also very easy to add voiceovers and stock music.
 This makes it a perfect solution if you want to make informative video content for your audience.

 Of today’s video marketing tools, WeVideo is the closest to a traditional editing suite.
-Starting from as little as $4.99 per month, it’s a cloud based video editor.
-There are a range of different plans on offer, with more in depth features.
+Starting from as little as $4.99 per month, it’s a cloud-based video editor.
+There is a range of different plans on offer, with more in-depth features.
 This means you can get your feet wet, and scale your plan as you need.